KatherLab/SWARM/README.md

 ## Run Experiment

-1. (Only on System A, which serves as Host) Run the swarm learning setup
+1. (Only on System A) Run the swarm learning setup
     1. open a terminal in "SWARM\System A\swarm_setup_training\swarm-learning\bin"
     2. `bash run-apls`
     3. download only the key from https://myenterpriselicense.hpe.com/cwp-ui/evaluation/HPE-SWARM/0.3.0/null to use the HPE swarm platform.